rewiring-nz/solar-estimates/src/README.md

 - compiling GRASS to use GPU-enabled r.sun and creating instructions for it
 - investigating parallelisation of r.sun module call within Python

-## Requirements
-- Python 3.x
-- GDAL
-- GRASS GIS

 ## Installation

+### GRASS

-1. Download and install GRASS following these instructions: https://cmbarton.github.io/grass-mac/download/#installation-tips
+Download and install GRASS following these instructions: https://cmbarton.github.io/grass-mac/download/#installation-tips
-1. Install Conda, a package manager for python which includes a distribution of OSGeo.
-The Miniconda version works for this project. https://www.anaconda.com/docs/getting-started/miniconda/install
-1. Use Conda to create an environment with dependencies installed:

-### Notes for GRASS on Mac
+#### Notes for GRASS on Mac

 *This has been tested for GRASS 8.4.1.
 Apple ARM on MacOS Sequoia 15.7.1.*